Everything You Need to Know About Amaryllis…and More!

 Once your amaryllis has fully bloomed and you have pruned all the flower stems, you will see them begin to grow some beautiful leaves.
 The foliage won’t produce any flowers but will be a nice-looking house plant.
 Place your amaryllis indoors in a sunny spot that gets lots of natural light to ensure it gets everything it needs.
 Make sure to water and fertilize with a houseplant fertilizer to keep your amaryllis green and healthy.
 During this time leaves are producing energy and storing it in the bulb for the next blooming event.
 This process can take about 6 months, so go ahead and enjoy your amaryllis as a houseplant during this time.

-At the end of the summer, it is time to put your amaryllis into dormancy.
+In mid-summer, it is time to put your amaryllis into dormancy.
+Your amaryllis will need 8-10 weeks of dormancy before it is ready to get potted and growing again.
 There are two steps to make sure your amaryllis will bloom again.
 You will need to create that dormancy phase and a growing phase.
 When your bulb is set to go dormant, and if the leaves are still lush and green, stop watering and allow the soil to dry out.
 When the leaves turn yellow, trim them 2” from the top of the bulb, remove them from the soil, and store them in a cool, dry, and well-ventilated area (4°C – 10°C).
 Set a reminder on your calendar for mid-October and leave your bulb alone.

 When mid-October comes along, bring out your amaryllis.
 Trim off any dead roots to prepare for new ones.
 Plant your amaryllis bulb in some fresh and moist potting soil, and water.
 Place your potted amaryllis bulb in a bright and warm area (around 21°C).
 Once new growth appears, ensure the soil stays damp.